excitedcrayon/basic-react-app-config/README.md

 ```

 ## Create base folders and files
-Start by creating the npm package.json file
+Start by creating the npm package.json file in the root folder
 ```
    npm init -y
 ```